Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 “Daar, my friend…” Yan paused, and jumped out of the tree to talk to a god, face to face.
 “No. Nobody is *strong* like you.
 In every way a man can be strong, you are the strongest there is.
 You are so strong that I do not think you are really a man at all, Daar Great-Father.
 Your *people* are strong too.
 Strong like the Humans, stronger than us.”

-Daar flicked his ears backwards. “...Sure, that’s flatterin’ an’ all, but---”
+Daar flicked his ears backwards. “...Sure, that’s flatterin’ an’ all, but - ”

 “Which is why,” Yan continued, “only *you* can do this.
 My people, we are the strongest *persons* but the weakest *people.* Too few of us, too far behind on the trail of sky-thinking.
 The Humans, they teach me this.
 But you, you can *show* us.
 There is no shame in having stronger friends.”